Find Grad Schools

 11% Racial-Ethnic Minorities*

-Oklahoma State University - Main Campus comes in at #16 on our list of the most popular colleges offering graduate certificates in homeland security, law enforcement and firefighting.
+Oklahoma State University - Main Campus comes in at #16 on our list of the most popular colleges offering graduate certificates in homeland security, law enforcement & firefighting.
 Roughly 24,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,417 per year, while in-state graduate students, on average, pay $5,611 per year.
-For the 2020-2021 academic year, 19 graduate certificates were handed out to homeland security, law enforcement and firefighting majors at OSU.
-Of these students, 26% were women and 11% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 19 people received their graduate certificate in homeland security, law enforcement & firefighting from OSU.
+About 29% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 #17